 While an induction cooktop may look like a traditional electric cooktop, the way it generates heat to cook food is entirely different.
 So how does an induction cooktop work differently?

 Because induction skips the step of heating the cooktop, it’s a fast and even cooking method.
-Induction cooktops also cool down quickly after you remove your pan.
+Induction cooktops, like these options from Whirlpool brand, also cool down quickly after you remove your pan.

 Benefits of induction cooking

 Induction cooking has many advantages and you can discover them below.

 Induction cooking allows for fast cooking because the energy transfers directly to the cookware, so little to no heat or energy is lost between the cooking surface and your food.
 This means you can boil water or sear food quickly.

 Heat adjustments on an induction cooktop or range happen instantly, so you can heat or cool down your pot or pan quickly.

 The first couple of meals on your induction cooktop might require extra attentiveness to adapt to the speed of this cooking method.
 Take it slow, and keep a close eye on your meal.

 While electric and induction cooktops may look the same, they transfer heat differently.
 Electric cooktops radiate heat from coils beneath the cooking surface through to the bottom of the cookware sitting on top.
 Induction cooktops transfer energy to create heat directly within a pot or pan.

 Whether you choose an induction or an electric cooktop, Whirlpool brand has a variety of options to fit your kitchen’s needs.